 Repeated measurements of a given dimension of 10 cm show that the variation in the result of those measurements yields a 1σ variation change.
 This corresponds to less than 35 µm relative to the underlying precision present without protective glass.
 These numbers are relatively small given the large distances and should have a negligible impact on overall point cloud quality.

-This metric shows how much a given dimension measurement changes in the presence of a front cover glass.
-As we can see, the variations are below 30% for a large working distance of the camera, with no apparent correlation between the thickness.
-This means that if an original dimension trueness error of 0.1% was measured without a housing, this error could change to be between 0.07% to 0.13% after introducing a protective window.
+The figure below shows how much a given dimension measurement changes in the presence of a front cover glass.
+The variations are below 30% for a considerable working distance of the camera, with no apparent correlation between the thickness.
+Therefore, for the 0.1% dimension trueness measured without a housing, the error would be between 0.07% to 0.13% after introducing a protective window.
 Such a difference is still acceptable in many applications.

-The measurements do not provide enough evidence to prove underlying systematic dependency between the thickness of the glass and camera performance.
-Impact from imperfect glass quality, such as limited flatness, is a likely candidate to play a dominant factor for accuracy changes.
+The measurements do not provide enough evidence to prove the dependency between the thickness of the glass and camera performance.
+The impact of poor glass quality, such as limited flatness, is likely to play a dominant factor in accuracy changes.

 The presented measurements indicate that the expected change in error should be in the order of <±50%.
 In systems that depend on high level of reliability, a tolerance level a few times higher than the accuracy of the measuring unit should be employed.
 From these results we can deduce that an added variation of the error in the order of ±50% is likely to have negligible, or acceptable, impact on the overall system.
 Thus, the new expected error from the sensor should still be smaller than the total system tolerance.

-It is recommended to perform a differential test of the glass quality to confirm that the trueness and accuracy of the camera remain acceptable after installing the protective window.
+We recommend performing a comparison test of the glass quality to confirm that the trueness and accuracy of the camera remain acceptable after installing the protective window.